 How Variations Display in Search Results

-How variations display and rank is dependent on the product category.
+How Amazon variations display and rank is dependent on the product category.

 Clothing, Accessories & Luggage, Sporting Goods, and Beauty categories display the best-selling parent products in search results.
 For every other category, the BEST SELLING variation is shown.